 Unlike many Florida communities, quality water will continue to be available at a reasonable cost; our rates and fees are some of the lowest in the State.

 BACKGROUND: When the Board conducted a public hearing in March of ’08 a number of rates and fees were revised for the first time since 2001.
 During the course of deliberations it was suggested that the District turn to the Florida Rural Water Association, for future guidance and support.
 A meeting with the organization resulted in their willingness to conduct several on-site visits to inspect our water operations; assess future operating and capital needs; inspect our wells; and make recommendations to the Board.
-These studies were done at no cost to the District from July thru November of ’08, and the results and recommendations were presented to the Board at a public hearing on Thursday, January 15, 2009 at the District office.
-Tom Gustafson made the presentation prepared by FRWA.
-Moises Villalpando, groundwater specialist, participated in the meeting and gave an additional update for the Board on groundwater and wellhead protection for the future.
+These studies were done at no cost to the District and are continuously reviewed by FRWA

 An Easy Way To Pay:

-The Spring Lake Improvement District now offers Automatic Water Bill Payments.
-Simply fill out and mail the Bank Draft form to the left to us and save the hassle and expense of writing/checks.
+The Spring Lake Improvement District offers Automatic Water Bill Payments.
+Simply fill out a Bank Draft form and save the hassle and expense of writing/checks.
 Contact the office for details

 Highlands County utilizes the rules of the strictest Water District during the watering restriction period.
 In this case, the strictest rules are from the Southwest Florida Water Management District and apply to all of Highlands County.